cnunciato/components-with-angular/README.md

 components/src/app/lib
 ```

-and is authored as an indepenently distributable Angular module.
-The sample app imports it in its main `AppModule` (`app.module.ts`):
+and is authored as an independently distributable Angular module.
+The sample app imports this module into its main `AppModule` (`app.module.ts`):

 ```
 import { LibModule } from 'components';